Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Jessica obtained her LLB (European) dual qualification in English and German Law from the University of Exeter and obtained an LLM in European Law from the University of Saarlandes.
 She obtained her second LLM in Maritime & Commercial Law from the University of Exeter in 2018.

 Jessica enjoys watching Exeter Chiefs at Sandy Park and horse riding.
 She mentors law students, is passionate about neurodiversity, and collaborates with the Pathways to Law programme at the University of Exeter.
-Jessica is the National Representative for Devon and Somerset Junior Lawyers Division.
+Jessica has been on the Devon & Somerset Junior Lawyers Division committee since 2021.

 Company & Industry